Design and Manufacture of the RF Power Supply and RF Transmission Line for SANAEM Project Prometheus: SPP RF Transmission Line

 \subsection{RF Dump, Bends and HH to FH Transition}

-The half height RF dump is made from a triangularly ending waveguide loaded with silicon carbide pieces.
-Its length is about 50 cm and it will be air cooled for high power operations.
-The E and H bends are meant to be for the circulator and the section of the transmission line just before the RFQ, respectively.
-Therefore these are designed as HH and FH modules as shown in Fig.\ref{fig:Bends}.
-These components are optimized to perform below $-85$ dB for $S11$ (under PEC assumption) and produced as seen in Fig.\ref{fig:ebend-dump} and Fig.\ref{fig:The-whole-s21}, respectively.
+The half height RF dump is made from a triangularly ending waveguide loaded with silicon carbide.
+Its length is about 50 cm and it can be air cooled for high power operations.
+The two E-bends are to be used with the circulator setup, whereas the H-bend is for the section of the transmission line just before the RFQ.
+Therefore the bends are designed as HH and FH modules as shown in Fig.\ref{fig:Bends}.
+These components are optimized to perform below $-85$ dB for $S11$ (with PEC assumption) and produced as seen in Fig.\ref{fig:ebend-dump} and Fig.\ref{fig:The-whole-s21}, respectively.

-Fig.\ref{fig:ebend-dump} contains the manufactured and assembled HH E-bend attached to the RF dump, just before integration to the RF transmission line.
+Fig.\ref{fig:ebend-dump} contains the manufactured and assembled HH E-bend attached to the RF dump to tune the coaxial-rectangular waveguide converters just before integration to the RF transmission line (Fig.\ref{fig:The-S11-setup}).
 As the RF transmission line contains both FH and HH sections, a transition module was necessary.
-The design of the HH to FH transition was performed by using CST MWS while optimizing the total length, the transmission efficiency and the producibility.
-Considering these factors the $S11$ of the HH to FH transition optimized to $-61$ dB also under PEC assumption.
+The design of the HH to FH transition was performed by using CST MWS while optimizing the total length, the transmission efficiency and the producibility (Fig.\ref{fig:HHtoFH}).
+Considering these factors, the $S11$ of the HH to FH transition is optimized to $-61$ dB, similarly with PEC assumption.